iamdanielv/utils/README.md

 ### 🎨 Color Palette Viewer (`colors.sh`)

 **Description:**
-A simple utility to display all 256 terminal colors.
+A utility to display all 256 terminal colors for both foreground and background.

 - Helps in choosing colors for shell scripts and TUIs
-- Can display colors as numbers or as solid blocks (`-b` flag)
+- Can display colors as numbers or solid blocks (`-b` flag)
+- Supports foreground (`-g fg`) and background (`-g bg`) modes

 ### 🔑 SSH Manager (`ssh-manager.sh`)